Marriage: Margot Sheridan (1991-2001, divorced)

 November 6, 2007 - Skakel's lawyers file a writ of habeas corpus and petition for a new trial in federal district court.

 September 27, 2010 - Skakel's lawyers file a new appeal claiming that his trial attorney, Mickey Sherman, was incompetent in that he failed to obtain evidence from prosecuting attorneys pointing to other suspects, and that Sherman's own financial problems drew his focus away from the case.
-Sherman had pleaded guilty in June to failing to pay $400,000 in federal income taxes.
+Sherman had plead guilty in June to failing to pay $400,000 in federal income taxes.

 February 8, 2011 - Skakel testifies in his appeal hearing, the fourth attempt at overturning his conviction.